bigglet/worldcup-football-predictor/README.md

 The possible values are, 1 for a home win, 0 for a draw and -1 for a home loss.

+It is worth noting that at the worldcup there aren't any real home teams (except Russia this year) but every game has one team assigned to the home team.

 ---

 ## Running the examples